ngamiga@gmail.com

 • Still be a bit DIY

-A very new idea has been to combine FPGA with a Pistorm to give you a super fast and importantly can be a fairly cheap Amiga.
+A very new idea has been to combine FPGA (wich would just emulate the Amiga chipsets and not the cpu) with a Pistorm (which would do a very fast 68K emulation) to give you a super fast and importantly a fairly cheap Amiga.
+This very much all in work in progress stuff, but does sound interesting idea.

 So as you can see, the Amiga world is far from not having choices, its kinda amazing and I wish to thank all the devs who have made all these choice so competitive with one another.
 So which platform would you do?